-Practical ways to fund your legal costs if your business dispute goes to court
+Practical ways to fund your legal costs if your business dispute is taken to court

 - If you’re concerned about the cost of taking your business dispute to court, there are funding options that can accommodate the financial help you may need.

-- The options include legal expenses insurance, third party funding and a no win, no fee approach.
+- The options available consist of legal expenses insurance, the help of third party funding and a no win, no fee approach.

 - We can explain the pros and cons of each of them, and help you decide the most appropriate route for you.

-Going to court to resolve a commercial dispute can prove costly, and may become even more expensive if you have to pay the other party’s costs too.
+Going to court to resolve a commercial dispute can prove costly and may become even more extortionate if you have to cover cost of the other party’s costs expenses too.
 This could be a major concern if you’re not sure you will have enough funds to cover the cost of litigation.
 However, there are other options open to you and here we explain your choices.

 Legal expenses insurance